Florent Sinama Pongolle: Liverpool

 Sinama Pongolle began his career at hometown club Saint-Pierroise before moving to Le Havre in Metropolitan France at the age of 11.
-In 2001 he, along with his cousin Anthony Le Tallec, was signed by Liverpool, after some impressive performances in both the UEFA European Under-16 Championship and the FIFA Under-17 World Championship.
+In 2001, he, along with his cousin Anthony Le Tallec, was signed by Liverpool, after some impressive performances in both the UEFA European Under-16 Championship and the FIFA Under-17 World Championship.
 He was named player of the tournament as France won the latter competition, and remained at Le Havre – as Le Tallec – for a further two years on loan.

 After his return, Sinama Pongolle appeared sporadically for the Reds.
-He made his debut in a UEFA Cup tie against NK Olimpija Ljubljana and shortly afterwards scored his first goal in a league game against Leeds United.
+He made his debut in a UEFA Cup tie against Olimpija Ljubljana and shortly afterwards scored his first goal in a league game against Leeds United.
 In Liverpool's victorious campaign in the UEFA Champions League, he came from the bench against Olympiacos and immediately scored Liverpool's equaliser to make it 1–1, in an eventual 3–1 win and qualification to the round of 16.
 However in a League Cup tie against Watford in January 2005 he picked up a knee injury, meaning he missed the rest of the season including Liverpool's victory in the Champions League final.

 Sinama Pongolle also netted in the third round of the 2005–06 FA Cup against Luton Town, as he helped Liverpool come from 3–1 down to a final score of 5–3, with the side finally emerging victorious in the tournament, and scoring in the 2005–06 Champions League 2–1 away defeat of Real Betis, with a chip from 20 yards.

 In late January 2006, Sinama Pongolle was loaned to fellow Premier League side Blackburn Rovers until the end of the season.
 He scored once for them, a 2–3 defeat at Tottenham Hotspur.

 Spain

-On 30 August 2006, Sinama Pongolle signed a one-year contract at Recreativo de Huelva, with an option to sign on for a further two years.
+On 30 August 2006, Sinama Pongolle signed a one-year contract at Recreativo, with an option to sign on for a further two years.
 On 4 May 2007, the Andalusians confirmed he had agreed to a deal until 2011, for a fee of €4 million.
 He was Recre's top goalscorer in his two La Liga seasons with the team, at 12 and ten respectively.

 Sinama Pongolle joined Atlético Madrid on 3 July 2008, for a fee believed to be in the region of £8 million.
 Initially thought of as a backup to Diego Forlán and Sergio Agüero, he benefitted from an injury to the Uruguayan, scoring four goals in his first five league appearances for the Colchoneros, with braces against former club Recreativo and Getafe; later in his debut campaign, injury and match bans to Maxi Rodríguez saw him playing several games as right winger, as the team once again finished fourth.